 - Production Throwback: There's a poster of the two Katsuyas from Kichiku Megane at the pool lounge.
 (On a random note, in a Hilarious in Hindsight moment that was probably intentional, Aki from Kichiku Megane wears Kaido Academy's school uniform).

-- Real Men Wear Pink: Hiro loves doing makeup and wears pink Hair Decorations in his hair.
+- Real Men Wear Pink: Hiro loves doing makeup and wears pink hair decs in his hair.

 - Red Oni, Blue Oni: The passionate Dio is the Red Oni while the cool Kei is the Blue Oni.
 Naturally neither get along with each other well.